ahackit/work-on-the-LATTS/README.md

 Address book to all LATT workouts.

 What's a LATT workout?
-I find myself focusing in on the specific problems I'm solving each day , which is fine and dandy, but it's important to understand some the fundamentals, tools used to solve those problems, and understand very closely-related tools that I could be or am utilizing.
+I find myself focusing in on the specific problems I'm solving each day , which is fine and dandy, but it's important to understand some of the fundamentals, tools used to solve those problems, and understand very closely-related tools that I could be or already am utilizing.

 These LATTs are merely my attempt to learn all the things and create a working note sheet on all my discoveries.